Automattic/wp-calypso/test/e2e/docs/running-tests.md

 - canary (limited set)
 - full (full set)

-Each suite is also scheduled to execute every _x_ hours at certain times throughout the day.
+Each suite is also scheduled to execute at regular intervals throughout the day.

+Additionally, suites can be triggered using the appropriate GitHub label on the PR.

 ### Canary